MileHacker Logo

 Interests-Based Travel

 For more nature and hiking, head to Saxon Switzerland National Park or the Harz Mountains.
-For unique culture and history, explore Bavaria or the Black Forest.
+For unique heritage and past, explore Bavaria or the Black Forest.

 • Saxon Switzerland National Park (near Dresden) offers dramatic sandstone mountains.